MKhalusova/MKhalusova.github.io/_posts/2018-11-15-jupyter-tips-n-tricks.md

 Please tell me you're not using your mouse or trackpad to run cells:) That'd be such a waste of time!
-Most of the time I hit **Shift + Enter** to run a cell, but at some point I've discovered one more way to run a cell, which occasionally is more convenient. **Alt+Enter** runs current cell and creates a new one below it.
+Most of the time I hit **Shift + Enter** to run a cell, but at some point I've discovered one more way to run a cell, which occasionally is more convenient: **Alt+Enter** runs current cell and creates a new one below it.

 ### Number 3: Command mode vs Edit mode